CALL FOR PAPERS

 - Lecturer Nikolaos Apostolopoulos, University of Plymouth, Key Jean Monnet Research Participant.

-Please, submit abstracts of about 250 words with your name, title and affiliation to the conference administrative coordinator, Ms. Eleni Georgoulia (email@example.com), by 15 May 2019.
-The organizers expect to inform participants of the acceptance of their papers by 31 May 2019.
+Please, submit abstracts of about 250 words with your name, title and affiliation to the conference administrative coordinator, Ms. Eleni Georgoulia (email@example.com), by

 The Conference organizers expect to publish one edited volume from selected papers presented at the Conference.
 Participants will be invited after the Conference to submit an extended and enhanced version of their papers for possible publication.